cs0320-f23/term-project-kganesh-cchen127-smmeza-jphilbr1/README.md

 - The usecolorScheme file contains the code that switches isDark and setIsDark to actually make the changes to the webpage.

 The functions folder contains differnet functions that are used in our other components of the webpage
-- The CountyParse file uses different imports to parse a CSV file used for the Map
+- The CountyParse file uses different imports to parse a CSV file used for the Map's county overlay
 - The overlay file contains different data needed for each of the overlays that the map will use.
 It also contains a function that retrieves data from the backend to use for a few of the overlays
 - stateAbbreviations contains a map for each state name and their abbreviation.
 It also contains a couple functions that converts each state to it's abbreviation or vice versa
 - statesList contains a list of all the United States states